All Episodes

 I like to get my hips below my knees.

-And if you want to increase uh this up a little bit more, add a little hop on the top.
+And if you want to increase this up a little bit more, add a little hop on the top.

 So squat down, hop up.

-Squat down, Dr. Oz, you can go a little lower.
+Dr. Oz, you can go a little lower.

-I thought he'd noticed.
+I thought he'd notice.

 Dr. Oz can go a little lower than that.